yenju0425/Rails_SchoolSystem/PROBLEM.md

 1. Teacher can follow a student.
 2. Teacher can unfollow a student.
-3. Can list specify teacher's followed students.
+3. Can list specific teacher's followed students.

 ### Note: